-Each DS199X contains a unique ROM code that is 64 bits long.
-The first eight bits are a 1-wire family code.
+Each DS1994 contains a unique ROM code that is 64 bits long.
+The first 8 bits are a 1-Wire family code.
 The next 48 bits are a unique serial number.
-The last eight bits are a CRC of the first 56 bits.
+The last 8 bits are a CRC of the first 56 bits.
 (See Figure 2.)

-The 1-wire CRC is generated using a polynomial generator consisting of a shift register and XOR gates as shown in Figure 3.
-The polynomial is $X^8 + X^5 + X^4 + 1$ .
-Additional information about the Dallas 1-Wire Cyclic Redundancy Check is available in the Book of DS19xx Touch Memory Standards.
+The 1-Wire CRC is generated using a polynomial generator consisting of a shift register and XOR gates, as shown in Figure 3.
+The polynomial is $X^8 + X^5 + X^4 + 1$.
+Additional information about the Dallas 1-Wire Cyclic Redundancy Check is available in the Book of DS19xx iButton Standards.
 The shift register bits are initialized to zero.
-Then starting with the least significant bit of the family code, one bit at a time is shifted in.
+Then starting with the least significant bit of the family code, 1 bit at a time is shifted in.
 After the 8th bit of the family code has been entered, then the serial number is entered.
 After the 48th bit of the serial number has been entered, the shift register contains the CRC value.
-Shifting in the eight bits of CRC should return the shift register to all zeros.
+Shifting in the 8 bits of CRC should return the shift register to all zeros.

-64-BIT LASERED ROM Figure 2
+Figure 2.
+64-BIT LASERED ROM

-1-WIRE CRC CODE Figure 3
+Figure 3.
+1-WIRE CRC CODE